 This is predominantly due to its antioxidant-rich compounds like vitamin C and carotene, as well as its blood purifying attributes.
 As we discuss on our cleansing herbs page, liver cleansing substances often go hand in hand with eyesight and skin improvements.

-In research evaluating the anticataract potential of triphala it was concluded that "present findings show that triphala prevents selenite-induced experimental cataractogenesis in vitro and in vivo."
+In research evaluating the anticataract potential of triphala it was demonstrated that "triphala prevents selenite-induced experimental cataractogenesis in vitro and in vivo."

 Triphala's antioxidant content and liver cleansing properties, not only help increase eye health, but also provide beneficial effects at clearing skin disorders often associated with toxic overload and liver stagnation.
 It can be used internally with turmeric powder to intensify these features.

-Amalaki fruit, being one of the highest sources of vitamin C, also significantly adds to these skin healing qualities.
+Amalaki or amla fruit, being one of the highest sources of vitamin C, also significantly adds to these skin healing qualities.

-Triphala contains antimicrobial properties that have been proven effective for improving dental hygiene and can be used in water as a type of natural mouthwash.
+Triphala contains antimicrobial properties that have been confirmed effective for improving dental hygiene and can be used in water as a type of natural mouthwash.

 Triphala powder, being a tridoshic formula, is very versatile and balancing to all three body types: Vata, Pitta and Kapha.